AndresHF/DAW/README.md

-<h1>WEB DEVELOPMENT (first year)</h1>
+#WEB DEVELOPMENT (first year)
-What I'm doing while studying Web Development.
+##What I'm doing while studying Web Development.

+This repository is about basic projects, examples and exercises

-These are some basic projects and exercises done at Web Development first course.
+are some basic projects and exercises done at Web Development first course.